anddil/anddil.github.io/_pages/teaching.md

 This is a graduate course I taught at Aarhus University.
 Well, actually it was online.
 Below you can find lecture notes.

+- Lecture 0: introduction and overview of the course.
 - [Lecture 1: cohomology of projective varieties, algebraic cycles and standard conjectures.](TopAlgVars/Lecture1.pdf) [Exercises.](TopAlgVars/Exercises1.pdf)
 - [Lecture 2: some implications between standard conjectures.](TopAlgVars/Lecture2.pdf) [Exercises.](TopAlgVars/Exercises2.pdf)
 - [Lecture 3: decomposition of the diagonal and zero cycles.](TopAlgVars/Lecture3.pdf)